• Free Shipping for orders over €49

 Ein Französisches Bulldoggenbaby schaut direkt in die Kamera.

-This small and strong dog breed with its short legs and compact build tends to become overweight.
-Therefore, sufficient exercise and a wholesome dog food with a high meat content are the basic prerequisites for an active and vital life.
-Any change to a different dog food should always be made slowly, as French Bulldogs often tend to have flatulence and stomach problems due to their breed.
-When giving treats and snacks in between meals, make sure they are low-fat products.
-Rabbit ears and beef ears are ideal and also clean the dog’s teeth.
+With its short legs and compact physical build, the small and powerful dog breed tends to become overweight.
+Plenty of exercise and wholesome dog food with a high meat content are therefore a basic requirement for an active and vital life.
+Any switch to a different dog food should take place gradually, as French Bulldogs often tend to experience bloating and stomach problems on account of their breed.
+What’s more, when it comes to treats and small snacks for in-between, you should opt for low-fat products.
+Rabbits’ ears and cows’ ears are ideal and also clean the teeth.

-Grooming the short-haired dog is very easy, but the French bulldog is sensitive to cold and wet.
-As with other dogs with skin folds, it is important to groom the face carefully and keep the forehead folds clean and smooth to prevent inflammation.
-A known health problem: the French bulldog is prone to food allergies.
-Therefore, pay special attention to your dog’s diet and the ingredients of the food.
-Be sure to buy your French bulldog from a reputable breeder who also keeps an eye out for hereditary breeding diseases.
-Ears and eyes are more likely to be affected by inflammation in this breed than in other breeds.
-Due to the flat face shape, the large bat ears and the cute beady eyes, these areas need more attention.
-It is best to check the ears every day and clean them if necessary.
-Especially the crease under the eyelid must always be kept dry, because it is the optimal breeding ground for bacteria and a trigger for inflammations.
+Taking care of the fur of the short-haired dog is very easy, but the French Bulldog is sensitive to cold and wet.
+Like with other dogs with skin folds, it is important to care for the face carefully and to keep the forehead folds clean and soft to prevent inflammations.
+One known health issue: French Bulldogs tend to suffer from food allergies.
+It’s therefore very important to pay attention to your furry friend’s diet and what its food contains.
+Make sure to buy your French Bulldog from a breeder that pays special attention to breeding-related hereditary diseases.
+In this dog breed, the ears and eyes are affected more commonly than in other breeds.
+Due to the flat face shape, large bat ears and adorable button eyes, these areas require more attention.
+The best way to do this is to check the ears every day and clean them as needed.
+In particular, the fold underneath the lid must always be kept dry, as it provides the ideal breeding ground for bacteria and triggers for inflammation.

-The “Qualzuchtgutachten” (expert report on torture breeding), drawn up in 1999 on behalf of the Federal Government and with the cooperation of the German Animal Welfare Association, recommends a breeding ban for hairless, extremely short-headed breeds (so-called brachycephalic breeds) and others in which extremes in body structure (very long back, severely bent legs, spinal changes, excessive fur growth, etc.) make a healthy life impossible.
+The ‘Qualzuchtgutachten’ (expert report on breeding resulting in animal suffering), which was commissioned by the German government in 1999 in collaboration with the German Animal Welfare Federation, recommends a ban on the breeding of hairless breeds, extremely flat-faced breeds (brachycephalic breeds) and others in which extreme physical features (very long back, severely bent legs, spinal abnormalities, excessive fur growth, etc.) make it impossible for them to lead a healthy life.

-As a responsible pet owner, who naturally attaches great importance to a healthy, unimpaired life for his four-legged friend, these indications should definitely be taken into account when deciding on a suitable breed, just as the question of excellent character traits.
+As a responsible pet owner, who naturally cares greatly about ensuring that your four-legged friend can live a healthy, unimpaired life, this information should definitely be taken into account when deciding which breed is suitable for you, just as you would consider their excellent character traits.